MicrosoftDocs/powerbi-docs/powerbi-docs/desktop-connector-extensibility.md

 ![Uncertified Connectors dialog box](media/desktop-connector-extensibility/data-extension-security-2.png)

-To resolve the error, you can either change the security setting, or remove the uncertified connectors from your *Custom Connectors* folder.
+To resolve the error, you can either change your **Data Extensions** security setting, or remove the uncertified connectors from your *Custom Connectors* folder.

 ## Certified connectors

 A limited subset of data extensions is considered *certified*.
 While Microsoft distributes the connectors, it's not responsible for their performance or continued function.
 The third-party developer who created the connector is responsible for its maintenance and support.

-In Power BI Desktop, certified third-party connectors appear in the list in the **Get Data** dialog box, along with all other connectors.
-You don't need to adjust security settings to use certified connectors.
+In Power BI Desktop, certified third-party connectors appear in the list in the **Get Data** dialog box, along with generic and common connectors.
+You don't need to adjust security settings to use the certified connectors.

 If you would like a custom connector to be certified, ask your vendor to contact dataconnectors@microsoft.com.